 This is all so crazy now.

-Oh, and since one of my strangest ALS symptoms is called Pseudobulbar Affect…
+And since one of my strangest ALS symptoms is called Pseudobulbar Affect…

 Pseudobulbar affect (PBA) is a condition characterized by bouts of sudden, uncontrolled laughter or crying that occur in some people with amyotrophic lateral sclerosis (ALS).
 These outbursts often seem out of proportion or incongruent with the situation, and do not necessarily match how the person is actually feeling.
 They can be quite severe and can occur as often as several times a day.

-…you may see tears rolling down the screen.
+But watch out, because you may see tears rolling down the screen.